ugurtekbas/ugurtekbas.github.io/_posts/2020-05-10-lessons-ive-learned-by-teaching-programming.md

 This part is for the things you should do before the course starts.
 As soon as your course is set and planned, you can encourage yourself to step into preparation.

 ### Know your audience
-You need to know who’s your target is.
+You need to know who your target is.
 This will change the whole content and method of your course.
-Of course there is a certain group of customers that the courses are aimed at, you know this from the beginning, however not all participants will be in the same level.
+Of course there is a certain group of customers to whom the courses are aimed at - you know this from the beginning - however not all participants will be in the same level.
 So it’s a good start to know your students’ level.

-You can do this simply by sending a small survey where you ask certain questions, like if they ever code before, what they think their level is on certain languages etc.
+You can do this simply by sending a small survey where you ask certain questions, like if they've ever coded before, what they think their level is on certain languages etc.

-Creating skill matrix would also work for this purpose.
+Creating a skill matrix would also work for this purpose.

 ### List your ingredients
 In short, you need to know which topics you’ll talk about in particular session.
-Even writing the content you’ll mention creates a big advantage.
+Even writing the content you’ll mention in advance creates a big advantage.
 It allows you to see if your topics are overflowing your time or if you have too little to go over that day.
 Essentially it allows you to plan your time sufficiently.

 <figure>
 	<img src="../assets/img/ingredients.png">